microsoft/nni/docs/en_US/Compressor/Quantizer.md

 ===
 ## NaiveQuantizer

-We provide NaiveQuantizer to quantizer weight to default 8 bits, you can use it to test quantize algorithm.
+We provide NaiveQuantizer to quantizer weight to default 8 bits, you can use it to test quantize algorithm without any configure.

 ### Usage
 tensorflow